 “This, dear friend, is the Church.
 Do you know them?”

 I did not respond.
-Just looked at him.
+I just looked at him as if struck dumb.

-“But if this is the church, who was their enemy.
-You said they just departed.”
+“But if this is the Church, who was their enemy.
+You said they, whoever it was, had just departed.”

 No army that large could have made such flight.
 And then it dawned on me.